hykilpikonna/CSC110-Project/src/report/report_document.md

 ## Results - Posting Frequency

-We graphed the posting frequencies of our three samples in line graphs with the x-axis being the date, which gave us the following graphs:
+We graphed the posting frequencies of our three samples in line graphs with the x-axis being the date with labels representing the month, which gave us the following graphs:

 <div class="image-row">
     <div><img src="/change/freq/500-pop.png" alt="graph"></div>